AllanChain/zotero-arxiv-workflow/README.md

 This function assumes that the argument is an journal item, and no checks will be performed to ensure this.
 The function caller is responsible to perform the checks.

-Under the hood, this just calls `Zotero.Attachments.addAvailablePDF` and limits the download source to DOI only.
+Under the hood, this just calls `Zotero.Attachments.addAvailableFile` and limits the download source to DOI only.

 </details>